-The schedule for the summer is set (airdates — not guests — subject to change, and all airtimes are streamed at KZSU-FM LIVE).
-For the fall, the show will air from 2-3pm pacific time on Fridays.
+The schedule for the spring is set (airdates — not guests — subject to change, and all airtimes are streamed at KZSU-FM LIVE).
+For the spring, the show will air from 2-3pm pacific time on Fridays.

 Prof. Ryan Calo of University of Washington School of Law on robotics regulation and law.